mwcproject/mwc-node/doc/mining/Install_mac.md

 ## About

-This document describes how to setup and **verify** the MWC full node, wallet and be ready for the mining.
+This document describes how to setup and **verify** the MWC full node, wallet and be ready for mining.

 ## MWC QT Wallet